julianl05/506-final-project/README.md

 ---

-### 3. Feature Engineering and Selection
+### 3. Feature Engineering and Extraction

-After completing the exploratory data analysis, I conducted a systematic feature engineering and selection process to determine which features to include in the final model.
+After completing the exploratory data analysis, I conducted a systematic feature engineering and selection process to determine which features to include in my models.
 This section documents my methodology and justification for each feature choice.
+These same features are used across all three models (Linear Regression, XGBoost, and Random Forest) to ensure fair comparison.

 #### 3.1 Feature Engineering Process